Parthiban-R-3997/IPL-Data-Analysis-2008-2022/README.md

 ## Future Work
-•	Prediction Models: Develop predictive models to forecast match outcomes based on various factors.
+1. Prediction Models: Develop predictive models to forecast match outcomes based on various factors.
-•	Advanced Feature Engineering: Explore more complex features to improve the accuracy of predictions.
+2. Advanced Feature Engineering: Explore more complex features to improve the accuracy of predictions.
-•	Sentiment Analysis: Analyze social media data to understand fan sentiment and its impact on match outcomes.
+3. Sentiment Analysis: Analyze social media data to understand fan sentiment and its impact on match outcomes.
-•	Player Performance Prediction: Develop models to predict individual player performance in future matches.
+4. Player Performance Prediction: Develop models to predict individual player performance in future matches.

-This project demonstrates a strong understanding of data analysis techniques and the ability to extract valuable insights from real-world data.
-It showcases the potential of data analysis to enhance our understanding of sports and provide valuable information for decision-making.